-Gas fuel may be used as primary fuel for one or more of the main and auxiliary engine(s) in accordance with paragraph 4.2.3 of the IMO Verification Guidelines.
+Gas fuel may be used as primary fuel for one or more of the main and auxiliary engine(s) in accordance with the IMO Verification Guidelines.

-For these dual-fuel engines, the $C_F$ factor and the Specific Fuel Consumption for gas (LNG) and for pilot fuel should be combined at the relevant EEDI load point as described in 2.5.1 and Appendix 4 of the IMO Calculation Guidelines.
+For these dual-fuel engines, the $C_F$ factor and the Specific Fuel Consumption for gas (LNG) and for pilot fuel should be combined at the relevant EEDI load point as described in the IMO Calculation Guidelines.